oat-sa/taohub-articles/forge/deliveries/translate-in-campaigns.md

 ![](../resources/campaigns-translate.png)

-In the Edit campaign box, when you click on the Translate button, the Translate box is displayed.\
+In the Edit campaign box, when you click on the Translate button, the Translate box is displayed.<br/>

 The Translate box allows translating the campaign properties.